AMT82/GACD_final_assignment/README.md

 ## Master script
 run_analysis.R
 This script uses the scripts below to perform the complete data analysis.
+It requires all the slave scripts to be in the folder "scripts" in the working directory, and the data folder "UCI HAR Dataset" to be in the working directory.
 Example: run_analysis("C:/.....","C:/.....")

 ## Slave scripts used in run_analysis.R, in order of use